 That said, when you introduce yourself, what are you going to say?
 Will it change based on your audience?
 It absolutely can and probably should, right?

-In the corporate world you are still the Senior Whatever of Blah Blah Blah.
-But in the rest of the world you are “the Founder and CEO of your own business while still working as a Senior Whatever of Blah Blah Blah.”
+In the corporate world, you are still the Senior Whatever of Blah Blah Blah.
+But in the rest of the world, you are “the Founder and CEO of your own business while still working as a Senior Whatever of Blah Blah Blah.”
 (The key here is to introduce yourself starting with your own business first, then add your day job title.)

-In some circles you will stick with just your personal business as your introduction.
-In some circles you will just be your child’s mom or your spouse’s spouse.
+In some circles, you will stick with just your personal business as your introduction.
+In some circles, you will just be your child’s mom or your spouse’s spouse.
 You do that already, right?

 The point is that you have a new title now.
 You have a new something that is a piece of you.
 Ensure you practice saying that.
-Create the combinations so that you are ready to share this new piece of you when it’s time to share it.
+Create the combinations so that you are ready to share this new piece of yourself when it’s time to share it.

 Practice it.
 It should be fluid.
 Just like your day job introduction speech is something you can say in your sleep, the same holds true with your personal business introduction.

 Because here’s the deal, if you can’t confidently introduce yourself as the business leader you are, which of your potential customers are going to be confident in what you are offering?
 Certainty starts with you.
 You have to be certain and confident so your customers can be certain and confident in you.